5-e-thans/Post-covid-Test/README.md

 ### Stretch

 1. Add a hard mode of five additional questions as an option after the first round.
-2. Blurred picture for hard mode.
+2. Blurred picture for hard mode.DONE! (kinda)
 3. A timer added to the test.
 4. Try again button.
 DONE!
 5. About us.
+DONE!
 6. CSS styling with transforms and animations.
+DONE!

 ## User Stories